 Nicknamed the Grand Canyon of Texas, Palo Duro Canyon State Park is often called the Grand Canyon of Texas.
 And since it’s the second-largest canyon in the country, the title is very fitting.

-While at this state park, you can tackle the hike to the Lighthouse rock formation, do a little horseback riding, take a drive on the Palo Duro Canyon Loop, and even camp overnight.
+Some of the best things to do in Palo Duro Canyon in one day include hiking to the Lighthouse rock formation, doing a little horseback riding, taking a drive on the Palo Duro Canyon Loop, and even camp overnight.

 Cadillac Ranch, Amarillo, Texas